SoftwareAG/cumulocity-cypress/README.md

 ### Passing authentication to cy.request

-With `import "@c8y/cumulocity-cypress/lib/commands/request"`, it is also possible to add authentication suppport to `cy.request()` command.
+With `import "@softwareag/cumulocity-cypress/lib/commands/request"`, it is also possible to add authentication support to `cy.request()` command.
 If enabled, `cy.request()` will use authentication from environment, `useAuth()` and test case auth annotation.
 As this feature is considered experimental, it is not automatically imported.

 Note: chaining authentication into `cy.request()` is not supported as `cy.request()` does not support previous subject and always is a parent in the Cypress chain.